Parallel Interactive Networks for Multi-Domain Dialogue State Generation: Methodology

 where $\mathbf{W}_{v}$ and $\mathbf{W}_{c}$ are the parameters of the linear functions, and $\sigma$ denotes the logistic function.

 The final distribution $P_{s,t}$ is then calculated as the weighted sum of distributions $P_{s,t}^{v}$, $P_{s,t}^{a}$ and $P_{s,t}^{u}$ as follows

 The $t^{th}$ word of the value for $(domain,slot)$ pair $s$ is then generated from distribution $P_{s,t}$.
 The embedding of the generated word is then used as the next input of the GRU decoder.
-This generation procedure allows the state generator generating words from the vocabulary or copying words from either the historical system utterances or the historical user utterances.
+This generation procedure allows the state generator to generate words from the vocabulary or copy words from either the historical system utterances or the historical user utterances.